multiversx/mx-exchange-docs/docs/xmex-and-energy/what-is-energy.md

 Example:

-You own 100 xMEX, which are locked for 1 year (360 days).
+You own 1,000,000 xMEX, which are locked for 1 year (360 days).

-You will start out with 100\*360 = 36000 Energy and after each day, you will have 100 less Energy.
+You will start out with 1,000,000\*0.25 = 250,000 Energy and after each day, you will have 694.44 less Energy.

 <div style={{ textAlign: 'center' }}>
     <img src="/docs/tokenomics/energy-formula.png" width="340" alt="Energy Formula" />
 </div>

+**Amount** refers to the xMEX holdings
+**Charge** is related to the duration that each xMEX is locked for (see table above)

 The amount of an account’s Energy determines the rate of rewards for participating in xExchange.

-Simply put, more energy means more rewards:
+Simply put, more Energy means more rewards & benefits:

 - higher APR for farms
 - higher APR for staking
-- bigger portion of xExchange fees
+- bigger portion of xExchange fees (a share of 5% of xMEX emissions, 0.05% of swap fees, Energy removal fees)
+- xLaunchpad tickets
+- Governance power
 - other perks

-Each day, as the xMEX gets closer to it’s unlock day, it will lose 1 point.
+Each day, as the xMEX gets closer to its unlock day, it will lose 0.000694 Energy points.

-However, losing energy does not mean you lose your tokens.
-Your tokens stay the same.
-You lose energy because your tokens are nearing their unlock date.
+However, losing Energy does not mean you that you are losing XMEX tokens.
+The amount of xMEX stays the same.
+You are just losing Energy because your XMEX tokens are nearing their unlock date.

 For a more in-depth look into the Energy system, check out the [xExchange Whitepaper](https://xexchange.com/x-exchange-economics.pdf).